akshell/docs/ref/core/db.rst

 * :dfn:`Complex` prototype tuples are formed by any number of range variables and represented by a prototype list enclosed by the curly brackets.
-Each prototype could be a simple prototype or a named expression.
+Each prototype is either a simple prototype or a named expression.
 The latter has the form ``name: expr``.
 The following query returns the relation of name pairs such that for each pair there exists a post written by ``author`` and commented by